Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Get-AzDataLakeStoreItemAclEntry.md

 ## SYNTAX

 ```
-Get-AzureRmDataLakeStoreItemAclEntry [-Account] <String> [-Path] <DataLakeStorePathInstance>
+Get-AzDataLakeStoreItemAclEntry [-Account] <String> [-Path] <DataLakeStorePathInstance>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeStoreItemAclEntry** cmdlet gets an entry (ACE) in the access control list (ACL) of a file or folder in Data Lake Store.
+The **Get-AzDataLakeStoreItemAclEntry** cmdlet gets an entry (ACE) in the access control list (ACL) of a file or folder in Data Lake Store.

 ## EXAMPLES

 ### Example 1: Get the ACL for a folder
 ```
-PS C:\> Get-AzureRmDataLakeStoreItemAclEntry -AccountName 'ContosoADL' -Path '/'
+PS C:\> Get-AzDataLakeStoreItemAclEntry -AccountName 'ContosoADL' -Path '/'
 ```

 This command gets the ACL for the root directory of the specified Data Lake Store account